PankajNk/pythonquiz/README.md

-we are creating quiz competition using python in console based ,you just need to have basic understanding of python
+Ideawas to creating quiz competition using python in console based , You just need to have basic understanding of python